tamarin-prover/tamarin-prover/src/007_precomputation.md

 -------------------------------------

 Once we identified the rules and cases in which partial deconstructions occur, we can try to avoid them.
-A good mechanism to get rid of open chains is the use of so-called *sources lemmas*.
+A good mechanism to get rid of partial deconstructions is the use of so-called *sources lemmas*.

 Sources lemmas are a special case of lemmas, and are applied